Cracks in the shower floor are inevitable, but repairing them on time is essential to avoid further damage.

 2- Apply Flex Shot to the Cracked Shower Floor

-The Flex Shot comes with an extension tube that you can screw onto the end of the applicator.
-This is helpful for hard-to-reach areas, like corners.
+The Flex Shot comes with an extension tube that you can screw onto the end of the applicator, which is helpful for hard-to-reach areas like corners.

 You can cut the extension tube to your desired thickness: cutting close to the base dispenses out a thicker line of Flex Shot, whereas cutting towards the tip would help make a thinner line.

-When you want to use Flex Shot, press down on the nozzle and evenly fill the area you are caulking.
+To use Flex Shot, press down on the nozzle and evenly fill the cracked tiles area you are caulking.

-After you finish applying the Flex Shot sealant, use your index finger to smooth it out so that it fills in every nook and cranny.
+After you finish applying the Flex Shot sealant, use your index finger to smooth it out so that it fills in every nook and cranny of the shower tile with cracks and gaps.

-Once you’re done, wipe away any leftover product.
-Allow the sealant 20 minutes to dry before touching it, but give it 48-72 hours to cure fully.
+Once you’re done, wipe away any leftover product, and allow the sealant about 20 minutes to dry before touching it.
+If you feel there are any areas left, apply some more sealant and let it sit for 48-72 hours to cure fully.

 What’s the Difference Between Flex Seal and Flex Shot?

-It looks like thick liquid rubber while wet but dries to form a thicker seal.
+It looks like thick liquid rubber while wet but dries to form a thicker watertight, and flexible seal.

-Although there is a difference, both these products work very well to create a waterproof bond on a variety of surfaces, including cement, concrete, tile, glass, plastic, aluminum, porcelain, wood, drywall, rubber, and others.
+Although there is a difference, both Flex Shot as well as Flex Seal Glue works very well to create a waterproof bond on a variety of surfaces, including cement, concrete, tile, glass, plastic, aluminum, porcelain, wood, drywall, rubber, and others.

 The bottom line

-Flex Shot (by Flex Seal Family of Products) is an excellent product for caulking showers and baths along with cracked shower floors.
+Flex Shot (by Flex Seal Family of Products) is an excellent product for caulking showers, baths, and cracked shower floors in your home, pool, RV, and motorhome.

-Its easy-to-use creates a waterproof seal and lasts much longer than traditional caulk or silicone sealants.
+The product is easy-to-use, creates a waterproof seal, and lasts much longer than traditional caulk or silicone sealants.
 It also doesn’t require a caulking gun like some of its competitors.

-One downside is that it doesn’t include features to fight mold, so if you have this problem in your bathroom, Flex Shot may not be the right product for you.
+One downside, however, is that it doesn’t include features to fight mold, so if you have this problem in your bathroom, Flex Shot may not be the right product for you.

-Share the post "Can Flex Seal Be Used On Shower Floor?"
+Share the post "Can Flex Seal Be Used On Tiled Shower Floor?"

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.